cbourke/ComputerScienceI/honors/hacks/hack13.0/readme.md

     ORD   huge            O'Hare               41.97 -87.91 125 Chicago    US
     YYZ   large           Pearson              43.60 -79.60  25 Toronto    CN
     LGA   international   LaGuardia            40.78 -73.87  50 New York   US
     ```

+    Here is a sample of formatting code to help; you'll need to adapt
+    it to your definition of the class:

+    ```java
+    public String toString() {
+      return String.format("%-10s %-14s %-40s %7.2f %7.2f %d %s %s",
+        this.gpsId, this.type, this.name, this.latitude, this.longitude,
+        this.elevationFeet, this.city, this.country);
+    }
+    ```